-As the Iron Age emerged from the preceding Bronze Age, there was also the emergence of a Celtic culture in Scotland and Moray at around the 1st millennium BC.
+As the Iron Age emerged from the preceding Bronze Age, Celtic culture emerged in Scotland and Moray around the 1st millennium BC.
 The nature of the residents and their immediate predecessors remains unknown.

-Dating from 800BC to AD300, the remains of substantial stone buildings from early Iron Age have been identified throughout Scotland and particularly in the North.
-Whilst some sites are no more than piles of rubble, impressive towers and outbuildings do remain with the grandest having been created around the 2nd century BC.
+Dating from 800BC to AD300, the remains of substantial stone buildings from the early Iron Age have been identified throughout Scotland and particularly in the North.
+Whilst some sites are no more than piles of rubble, impressive towers and outbuildings remain, with the grandest being created around the 2nd century BC.
 The circular broch towers are the most massive constructions from this time.
 Often referred to as Atlantic Roundhouses, there is evidence that the early peoples of the Iron Age built Roundhouses in Moray.

 Moray had been inhabited for thousands of years before the Romans arrived.
-However, the first reference of Moray in writing was recorded in the Greco-Roman period.
+However, the first reference to Moray in writing was recorded in the Greco-Roman period.

 Originals of On the Ocean do not survive, but copies are known to have existed in the 1st century.
-So at the least a rudimentary knowledge of the geography of north Britain would have been available to Roman military intelligence.
+So at the least, a rudimentary knowledge of the geography of northern Britain would have been available to Roman military intelligence.

 Julius Agricola, the Roman governor of Britain, invaded Scotland in 79/80 AD.
 He established fortifications on a line between the rivers Clyde and Forth before invading northern Scotland in 83 AD.

 Ptolemy identified 18 tribes in Scotland.
-Whilst contemporary accounts from the Agricolan invasion would have been his main source of information, it’s also likely that he drew on earlier sources of information.
+Whilst contemporary accounts from the Agricolan invasion would have been his primary source of information, he likely drew on earlier sources of information.

 He identifies the tribes in Moray as Vacomagi and Caledonij.

-The tribes were brought together by the arrival, and the threat, of the greatest military force the ancient world had ever seen.
+The tribes were brought together by the arrival, and the threat, of the most significant military force the ancient world had ever seen.
 A threat that they would face and fight under the one banner of the Caledonians.

-Ptolemey also mentions Ptoroton Stratopedon, or Castra Alta, on the Sinus Varius (Moray Firth) which, from its relative position to Tuellis, has to be present day Burghead or Lossiemouth.
+Ptolemy also mentions Ptoroton Stratopedon, or Castra Alta, on the Sinus Varius (Moray Firth), which, from its relative position to Tuellis, has to be present-day Burghead or Lossiemouth.

 Roman marching camps have been identified at Auchinhove and Muiryfold.
 A hoard of Roman coins was found at Birnie and there is evidence of a marching camp at Longmorn.

-In the summer of 84, Agricola, after sending the fleet ahead to raid the coast for supplies, and having established a series of temporary camps along the way, met Calgacus and the Caledonians in what is known as the battle of Mons Graupius.
+In the summer of 84, Agricola, after sending the fleet ahead to raid the coast for supplies and establishing a series of temporary camps along the way, met Calgacus and the Caledonians in what is known as the Battle of Mons Graupius.

 The Romans recorded a significant victory.

 In the wake of defeat and as the winter drew in, the Caledonians must have feared for their future.
-However, Rome was facing a more pressing military crisis on the Rhine front and Roman politics intervened.
-The Emperor Domition ordered Agricola back to Rome and the legions withdrew south.
+However, Rome faced a more pressing military crisis on the Rhine front, and Roman politics intervened.
+Emperor Domitian ordered Agricola back to Rome, and the legions withdrew south.

-In 208, the Roman emperor himself, Septimus Severus, was forced to come to Scotland to quell constant guerrilla attacks.
+In 208, the Roman emperor, Septimus Severus, was forced to come to Scotland to quell constant guerrilla attacks.

 The intermittent Roman presence in Moray coincided with the emergence of the Picts.
-They are often assumed to have been the descendants of the Caledonians though the evidence for this connection is circumstantial.
-The name by which the Picts called themselves is unknown.
+Although the evidence is circumstantial, the consensus view is they are descendants of the Caledonians.
+The name by which the Picts called themselves is still being determined.

-The Pictish relationship with Rome appears to have been less overtly hostile than their Caledonian predecessors, at least in the beginning.
-There were no pitched battles.
-Conflict was generally limited to raiding parties from both sides of the frontier until immediately prior to, and after, the Roman retreat from Britannia.
+The Pictish relationship with Rome appears less overtly hostile than their Caledonian predecessors.
+There were no pitched battles, and the conflict was limited to raiding parties from both sides of the frontier until immediately before and after the Roman retreat from Britannia.

-Everyone has heard of the Picts but we know little about them.
-They left no written language and the only records are their carved stones.
+Everyone has heard of the Picts, but we know little about them.
+They left no written language; the only records are their carved stones.
 They were a warrior people led by powerful kings and lords.
 They became Christianised and disappeared around 900 AD.

-The two important ecclesiastical sites at Birnie and Kinnedar, thirteen symbol stones and the six surviving bull stones from Burghead form the more visible evidence.
+The two crucial ecclesiastical sites at Birnie and Kinnedar, thirteen symbol stones and the six surviving bull stones from Burghead form the more visible evidence.